Retargeting is just a tool, so I’d rather discuss a retargeting strategy called “Cascade.”

-The most important feature of any paid channel is the ability to increase volume with increasing budget.
-Once you see that a particular channel is effective, don’t hesitate to invest more and get ready to reap more orders.
+The most important feature of any paid channel is the ability to increase volume with an increasing budget.
+Once you see that a particular channel is efficient, don’t hesitate to invest more and get ready to reap more orders.

-As we can see the “last click” model is not perfect: users interact with many channels before making a decision and only one channel is rewarded.
+As we can see the “last click” model is not perfect: users interact with many channels before making a decision, and only one channel rewarded.

-Within this model a sales reward is allocated between all links of the chain.
-But there contribution wighted differently.
-For example: 40% goes to a channel, which brought a user to your website and 40% goes to a channel which brought the user back with a following purchase.
+Within this model, a sales reward allocates between all links of the chain.
+But their contribution weighted differently.
+For example, 40% goes to a channel, which brought a user to your website and 40% goes to a channel that brought the user back with the next purchase.
 The rest goes to other channels the user was interacting in between those two events.

 That is how you can measure a level of contribution of each channel to sales and allocate your advertising budget more efficiently.

-I’d like to point out once again – RTB is a cool tool for businesses of certain size.
-For an idea validation and early stage companies this is not something worth chasing.
+I want to point out once again – RTB is a cool tool for businesses of specific sizes.
+For an idea validation and early-stage companies, this is not something worth chasing.

-RTB allows advertisers to not just choose, but to individually evaluate the most profitable views.
+RTB allows advertisers not just to choose, but to evaluate the most profitable views individually.
 You can significantly increase the effectiveness of dynamic retargeting by comparing the cost of a single view per user to the probability of the user’s conversion.

-The price that individually depends on which user, for how many times and where sees an ad is a key part of a retargeting success.
+The price that individually depends on which user, for how many times and where sees an ad is a crucial part of a retargeting success.

-We at Sociomantic consider up to 30 various criterias to calculate the appropriate price and use RTB to its full potential.
-We make up to 16000 different biddings, while most make from 4 to 15 typical ones.
+We at Sociomantic consider up to 30 various criteria to calculate the appropriate price and use RTB to its full potential.
+We make up to 16000 different biddings, while most make from 4 to 15 common ones.

 But RTB advantages are not always accessible to an advertiser.
 When contractors track PPC and target actions, they can use RTB to increase their margin.

-Let’s say an action cost is established at $10.
+Let’s say an action cost set to $10.
 With the help of RTB a contractor get it for $2 and gets a margin of $8, which goes straight in the contractor’s pocket.
 Such a model implies that a contractor has a goal of buying as cheap as possible but still trading at a previously agreed price.

 The alternative is to have a contractors premium fixed and stated in a contract from the start.
-Now a contractor gets to keep only a certain percentage of money and the rest will be reinvested again.
+Now a contractor gets to keep only a certain percentage of money, and the rest will be reinvested.
 Now the only way for a contractor to earn more is to maximize the number of sales according to CPA.

 To sum it up on retargeting strategy

-When I was a kid there was one strong association with advertising industry — creativity.
+When I was a kid, there was one strong association with the advertising industry — creativity.
 That’s what was so attractive to me about advertising career.
-To this day the industry attracts huge numbers of creative people full of ideas and inspiration.
+To this day the industry attracts vast numbers of creative people full of ideas and inspiration.

 However, the world has changed.

 Online advertising leaves less and less room for creativity and makes manual operation almost impossible.
-In the modern world effective ways of implementing marketing strategy shift as humans have no chance against the power of digital technologies (but can utilise them to a great benefit).
+In the modern world, effective ways of implementing marketing strategy shift as humans have no chance against the power of digital technologies (but can utilize them to a great benefit).

-It is not a marketer’s creativity that defines the efficiency of an ad campaign, but an instant analysis of huge piles of data, lightning fast decision making and real time adaptation.
+It is not a marketer’s creativity that defines the efficiency of an ad campaign, but an instant analysis of vast piles of data, lightning quick decision making, and real-time adaptation.